njones738/njones738/README.md

 Some of my interests include:
  * Deep Learning, Regression Analysis, Nonparametric Methods, Abstract Mathematics, Numerical Analysis, and Data Visualizations.

-The coding languages I currently use is Python, R, and SAS but I also know Java, HTML, and SQL.
+The coding languages I currently use are Python, R, and SAS but I also know Java, HTML, and SQL.

 | Contact me! |
 |  ----------- |